felixbiessmann/active-manifesto/services/Readme.md

 docker-compose --version
 ```

-To build and run all of the images from the `docker-compose.yml`, run: `docker-compose up`.
+To startup all services, simply `$ ./run.sh`.
+This command will setup the initial
+database and run all containers, defined in `docker-compose.yml`.

 When the containers have started, visit `http://localhost:8080` for the UI.
 Once the persistence container has started it's web api you can request samples